Kalunge/educative-java/src/collections/notes.md

 ```
 as we can see from the above program's output, the name did not change in the copied array.
 This means that the copyOf() method creates a deep copy of objects instead of just changing the references.

+# Arrays Operations
+let us discuss some operations that can be performed using the Arrays class

+## Converting an array into a List
+we can convert an array into a list using the ```asList()``` method. if any changes are made to the resulting list, then changes are propagated to the original array. the asList method returns a fixed-size list, so it is not possible to add or remove elements from this list